Thomas-Ln/ThomasLouvion_7_16092021/README.md

 ```
 # Create a mysql database & grant all access(1)

-# Follow backend & frontend steps
+# Follow Backend & Frontend steps ↓

 # Once you will have created user(s) (with the signup form)
-# add admin powers with this statement
+# use your SQL cli to add admin powers with this statement
 UPDATE users SET admin = 1 WHERE name = '[your_user_name]';
 ```